Tools4everBV/Hello-Conn-Prov-Target-Zermelo/README.md

 To accommodate this change the following changes have been made:

 - To update the school or classroom, a comparison is made using `$personContext.PersonDifferences.PrimaryContract`.
 - The fields used for comparison are configurable via the [configuration](#configuration-settings).
-Ensure these fields align with the fieldMapping.
+Ensure these fields align with the fieldMapping `schoolName` and `classRoom`.

 #### Creating user and student accounts